freqtrade/freqtrade/docs/freqai.md

 ## Install prerequisites

-The normal Freqtrade install process will ask if you wish to install FreqAI dependencies.
-You should reply "yes" to this question if you wish to use FreqAI.
+The normal Freqtrade install process will ask if you wish to install `FreqAI` dependencies.
+You should reply "yes" to this question if you wish to use `FreqAI`.
 If you did not reply yes, you can manually install these dependencies after the install with:

 ``` bash
 pip install -r requirements-freqai.txt